-This course continues the development of students' college-level skills in reading, critical thinking, writing, and research which begins in English 100, focusing on the literary genres of poetry, drama, the short story, and the novel.
+This course continues the development of students' college-level skills in reading, critical thinking, writing, and research, focusing on critically analyzing and writing about poetry, drama, fiction, and literary nonfiction texts.
+Essays written for the course (6,000 words minimum) draw from the readings and secondary sources to present carefully reasoned arguments.

 May not be repeated.
-(C-ID ENGL 120)
+SC

 LMC: ADR: Arts and Humanities; DA TRANSFER: UC; CSU Gen. Ed.
-Area C2
+Area C2; C-ID ENGL 105